 Figs. 13 and 14 show the annual and cumulative mass balances for Hintereisferner (HEF), Kesselwandferner (KWF), and Vernagtferner (VF).
 The individual annual mass balances of the three glaciers are reproduced reasonably well by the model, with $R^2 = 0.46$ for HEF, $R^2 = 0.64$ for KWF, and $R^2 = 0.81$ for VF.
-The cumulative mass balance over the period 1997-2013 is captured very well for VF and HEF, with differences of only 39 mm (0.3 %) for VF and -377 mm (2.1 %) for HEF, while KWF shows the lowest performance with a deviation of -2633 mm (32 %).
+The cumulative mass balance over the period 1997- 2013 is captured very well for VF and HEF, with differences of only 39 mm (0.3 %) for VF and -377 mm (2.1 %) for HEF, while KWF shows the lowest performance with a deviation of -2633 mm (32 %).
 For all three glaciers, results improve with increasing simulation time, possibly due to the improved representation of the interpolated meteorological fields due to increased station density (cf. Schöber, 2014, p.
 40f.).
 A meteorological station is located in direct vicinity to VF, which is a possible explanation for the distinctively good performance of the model with regard to this glacier.
-However, since no specific calibration of the model for reproducing the glacier mass balances has been performed, the results can be considered satisfactory also for the other two glaciers and indicate The largest errors in mass balance simulations for all three glaciers occur in the year 2003.
+The largest errors in mass balance simulations for all three glaciers occur in the year 2003.
 Further investigation reveals that this can at least partly be traced back to the meteorological forcing data, specifically two precipitation events in October and November 2002 which have not been captured by the precipitation recordings at the station Vernagtbach.
+Excluding the precipitation recordings from this when looking at the long-term glacier surface elevation changes in the period 1997-2006.
+The respective observations are

-Excluding the precipitation recordings from this station in the period October-November 2002 distinctly improves the simulated mass balances for the glaciological year 2003 (a more detailed analysis and further results are shown in the article supplement).
+5 station in the period October-November 2002 distinctly improves the simulated mass balances for the glaciological year 2003

-The generally satisfying model performance for the three glaciers indicates that the model setup is suitable for glacier mass balance simulations at the regional scale.
+The generally satisfying model performance for the three glaciers indicates that the model setup is suitable for glacier mass balance simulations at the regional scale, as no glacier-specific model calibration has been performed.
+This is further underlined